pophero110/Tic-tac-toe/README.md

 # Project Hurdles

 - how to manage the code when adding a new feature
-  - refactor the code so it's easy to understand
+  - always refactor the code after adding a new feature so it's easy to understand and change later.
   - follow principles of KISS, DRY, separation of concerns, one function should do one thing and use meaningful names for variables and functions
 - how to manage the data flow
   - draw a data flow chart to visualize it

 # Project Wins

-- The biggest win is that I'm able to fulfill all the user stories!
-Such a wonderful journey!
+- The biggest win is that I'm able to fulfill all the user stories! and that made me feel so satisfied!
 - Another great win was that I learned the necessity of planning and pseudocode.

 # Project Breakdown